undeadfake/RealistISH/README.md

 A: Many things, but these are the most important changes:

 1- No reaction wheels on crewed spacecraft and airplane cockpits.

-2- Reaction wheels are a lot less powerful now.
+2- Reaction wheels are not as powerful.

 3- Big reduction in solar panel power generation, but they're lighter as well.
 Based on real-life performance.
-You'll now need massive panels for power-hungry spacecraft.
+You'll now need massive panels for power-hungry spacecraft, but there's no noticeable impact in launch mass.

 3- Command pods are autonomous.
-You can now do uncrewed tests without adding extra control parts.
+You can now do uncrewed tests without adding extra command parts.

-5- Massive thrust reduction for RCS thrusters.
+5- Thrust reduction for RCS thrusters.
+Values based on real-life components.

 6- Performance changes for some engines, aimed at replicating their real-life counterparts (with BDB-style balance).
-This might include change in mass, thrust, specific impulse and even propellants used.
+This might include changes in mass, size, thrust, specific impulse and even propellants used.

-7- Real names for some parts (e.g. Puff engine is now AJ10-190) 8- Mods with inconsistent balancing now have better balance (e.g. Knes, Fuji)
+7- Real names for some parts (e.g. Puff engine is now AJ10-190).

+8- Mods with balancing not entirely consistent with BDB (e.g. Knes, Fuji) are now rebalanced.

 Q: Does it have any dependencies?